vyperlang/vyper/docs/interfaces.rst

 Searching For Interface Files
 -----------------------------

 When looking for a file to import, Vyper will first search relative to the same folder as the contract being compiled.
-For absolute imports, it also searches relative to the root path for the project.
-Vyper checks for the file name with a ``.vy`` suffix first, then ``.json``.
+It then checks for the file in the provided search paths, in the precedence provided.
+Vyper checks for the file name with a ``.vy`` suffix first, then ``.vyi``, then ``.json``.

 When using the command line compiler, the search path path defaults to the current working directory, plus the python `syspath <https://docs.python.org/3.11/library/sys.html#sys.path>_`.
 You can append to the search path with the ``-p`` flag: